Water Service Line Inventory Program

 At TWC, ensuring the water quality we provide to the community and our customers is our top priority.
 That is why we regularly maintain and test our service lines and mains to guarantee that the water is lead-free.

 It's important to note that water quality can change as it passes through customer-owned water service lines, plumbing, and fixtures that may contain lead.
-That's why we're actively expanding our lead and copper tap sampling program to identify additional lead sources.
-We aim to provide our customers with opportunities to reduce exposure to lead.
+That's why we're actively expanding our lead and copper tap sampling program to identify additional lead sources and provide our customers with opportunities to reduce exposure to lead.

 Residential Water Service Line Responsibility